pip-services/pip-services-docs/content/en/net/memcached/lock/memcached_lock.md

 > `public` Task OpenAsync(string correlationId)

-- **correlationId**: string - (optional) transaction id usd to trace execution through the call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### ReleaseLock
 Releases a prevously acquired lock by its key.